Revised 15/28 October 2013

 ridleyi, King & Gamble C- 1/2", pearly white flowers; 10 -15 flowers in umbel; leaves, variable, medium sized on a strong vine.
 Peninsular Malaysia.

-rigida, Kerr C- Flowers much like pachyclada; husky vine with boat-shaped, hard, ovate leaves.
+rigida, Kerr C- Flowers much like acuta; a very husky, robust vine with medium-large, hard, ovate leaves (some boat-shaped).
 Grow dry in the winter.
+This is what I call a succulent - you can drive nails with a leaf!
 Burma and Thailand

 H. ROTUNDIFLORA "SQUARE LEAF"